elainejpai-14/Automatic-Question-Answer-Generation/README.md

 # Automatic-Question-Answer-Generation
 This is a Streamlit-based web application that automatically generates multiple types of questions from a given paragraph in **English** or **Kannada**.
-It supports WH questions, True/False, Fill-in-the-Blank, MCQs, and Matching questions, along with evaluation metrics for WH questions.
+It supports WH questions, True/False, Fill-in-the-Blank, MCQs, and Matching questions, along with evaluation metrics.

 ---